Irize91/Irize91/README.md

 - 👋 Hi, I’m @Irize91
-- 👀 I’m interested in ...facts
+- 👀 I’m interested in ...your truth
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...cancel culture
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...designs
-- 📫 How to reach me ...
+- 📫 How to reach me ...irise@irise.autos

 <!---
 Irize91/Irize91 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.